Party14534/buildFromBat/README.md

 - **Each Key on a New Line**: Ensure each key-value pair resides on a separate line within the project.txt file.

-Every key except compiler excepts multiple occurrences in the `project.txt` file:
+Every key except compiler accepts multiple occurrences in the `project.txt` file:

 - **compiler:** Specifies the compiler invoked by the build process.
 Example: compiler=g++
 - **flag:** Indicates additional compiler flags required for the build.
 Example: flag=Wall